craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan 15 22.md

 Thinking about how many sessions I want to stay in the underdark, 10 maybe.
 Our first 4 will introduce the threats of the underdark, the next few will likely be a more urban ([[Ungaethram]]) setting before finally interacting with the "dungeon" of [[Whitimore's Last Hold]], which is located in the fungal depths of [[Mulutumi]].

-I think no matter what direction they push, I will move them into the the "duergar pocket" of [[Blurkfraggir]].
+I think no matter what direction they push, I will move them into the the "duergar pocket" of [[Heilich-Muwwoq]].

-There is an elder brain ([[A'zi'imli'ku]]) living near [[Blurkfraggir]] trying to escape to the surface.
+There is an elder brain ([[A'zi'imli'ku]]) living near [[Heilich-Muwwoq]] trying to escape to the surface.
 It is currently feeding on its citizens as it prepares for the final leg of its journey.

 # During Notes
 New Area: